MPLS Division Code of Practice on the Supervision of Graduate Research Students

 Where more than one supervisor is appointed, one of the supervisors shall clearly be designated the responsible supervisor.

-In all cases, the department shall ensure that each graduate student has access to one or more named persons in addition to the supervisor to whom he/she can turn for support, such as the head of the research group, the Director of Graduate Studies, or where appropriate the Head of Department.
+In all cases, the department shall ensure that each graduate student has access to one or more named persons in addition to the supervisor to whom they can turn for support, such as the head of the research group, the Director of Graduate Studies, or where appropriate the Head of Department.
 Where there is a sole supervisor, these other sources of support, and the arrangements for providing cover during the absence of the supervisor (under 3 below), are especially crucial.

 In all cases students should also expect to be able to approach a college advisor.
 The student’s college will appoint a college advisor; receive termly supervision reports, and Transfer and Confirmation of Status reports.
 The Division asks colleges not to appoint a student’s departmental supervisor as a college advisor.
 The college may also have procedures in place to monitor the overall well-being of the graduate research student, including a discussion of academic reports.
-If the college identifies any concerns which might impact on the academic progress of the student concerned, and which may not already have been recognised in departmental reports, it may refer these in confidence to the Director of Graduate Studies in the department concerned, who will initiate such action in the department as seems to him/her to be necessary in the individual circumstances.
+If the college identifies any concerns which might impact on the academic progress of the student concerned, and which may not already have been recognised in departmental reports, it may refer these in confidence to the Director of Graduate Studies in the department concerned, who will initiate such action in the department as seems to them to be necessary in the individual circumstances.

 Who can supervise?